Supporting young carers in Poole

 For up to date information on our fundraising, events,

-please follow us on Instagram.
+activities and support, please follow us on Instagram.

 Lilly is 10 and lives with her mother, father and four younger siblings.
 Lilly is a registered young carer for her younger brother who is non-verbal and has physical and learning needs.
 Lilly helps her mother and father when they are caring for her brother by keeping the house tidy and keeping her younger siblings occupied.
 Lilly also keeps her brother company and reads to him when he is having a lie down.